-Crishuana’s introduction to information work started in 2012 from an interest in archiving campus activism projects: the founding of Afro-American Society and Dartmouth College’s decision to go co-ed in 1972.
-From this, she was awarded second the Edward Connery Lathem, ‘51 Fellowship with the Rauner Special Collections Library.
-While her interest began with university archives, it blossomed in public service at the award-winning Nashville Public Library in 2014.
-After being selected for the NPL Adult Services Committee, she hosted her first professional workshop: “Defining Boundaries at the Reference Desk” aimed at sustainable solutions for mindfulness-based interactions with patrons.
+Crishuana’s introduction to information work started in 2012 from an interest in archiving campus activism projects at Dartmouth College.
+From this, she was awarded second the Edward Connery Lathem, ‘51 Fellowship with Rauner Special Collections Library.
+While her interest began with university archives, it blossomed in public service at the award-winning Nashville Public Library.
+Currently, she works in technical services at the Jane Bancroft Cook Library in Sarasota, FL.

 A Shorecrest Preparatory School alumna, Crishuana went on to receive her bachelor of arts in African/African-American History from Dartmouth College.
 She has published work with the Hood Museum of Art on student activism and the Community Art Movement.
 While working towards her masters in information sciences at the iSchool @ Syracuse University, she completed her yoga teaching certification at the Asheville Yoga Center.
 In her research, she uses digital resources to investigate community and spirituality through digital material discovery, information access and asset preservation.
 She is an advocate for the use of analytics to increase access to information for all people.